-In-Session Tracking (Select Natural Resources Bills)

-Updated on 3/21/25

-BDR Bill Sponsor Bill Description Overview Status / Position BILL STATUS Select Environmental & Natural Resources Bills 42-265 AB40 Division of Environmental Protection Revises various Revising provisions governing mining reclamation to include the stabilization of process fluids; revising certain requirements for a permit to engage in a mining operation or exploration project; requiring the State Environmental Commission to adopt regulations relating to the requirements for the owner or operator of a municipal solid waste landfill or solid waste management facility to provide certain evidence of financial responsibility.
-Monitoring through NvMA who is working closely with NDEP on language.
-Seeks to provide NDEP with resources to be proactive in responding to mining emergency situations.
-Proposes changes to bonding issues relative to bankruptcy courts to ensure the NDEP is first in line to collect.
-Deals primarily with battery recycling and fluid management.
-Assigned to Assembly Natural Resources Committee.
-HEARD ON MONDAY, MARCH 3, 2025 // WORK SESSION SCHEDULED FOR MONDAY, MARCH 24, 2025 18-214 AB242 Assemblyman DeLong Revises provisions relating to the Sagebrush Ecosystem Council.
-Seeks to place existing Sagebrush Ecosystem Council rules pertaining to sage grouse credits/debits into regulation.
-WSG met with bill sponsor and is supportive of bill.
-Opposition groups testified during initial hearing regarding their dislike for the program, which was a waste of time (for them).
-See Exhibit 3 for hearing notes.
-Assigned to Assembly Government Affairs HEARD ON TUESDAY, MARCH 11, 2025 10-679 AB429 Assembly Committee on Natural Resources Revises provisions relating to natural resources.
-Existing law authorizes, with certain exceptions, an easement for conservation to be created conveyed, recorded, assigned, released, modified, terminated or otherwise altered or affected in the same manner as other easements.
-(NRS 111.420).
-This bill instead provides that any person, including a state or local government or any agency or instrumentality thereof, is authorized to create, convey, record, assign, release, modify, terminate or otherwise alter or affect an easement for conservation in the same manner as other easements.
-WSG is neutral.
+In-Session Tracking (Select Natural Resources Bills) Updated on 3/30/25 BDR Bill Sponsor Bill Description Overview Status / Position BILL STATUS Select Environmental & Natural Resources Bills 42-265 AB40 Division of Environmental Protection Revises various Revising provisions governing mining reclamation to include the stabilization of process fluids; revising certain requirements for a permit to engage in a mining operation or exploration project; requiring the State Environmental Commission to adopt regulations relating to the requirements for the owner or operator of a municipal solid waste landfill or solid waste management facility to provide certain evidence of financial responsibility. language.
+Seeks to provide NDEP with resources to be proactive in responding to mining emergency Assigned to Assembly Natural Resources Committee.
+HEARD ON MONDAY, MARCH 3, 2025 // WORK SESSIONED ON 3/24/25: Amended and Passed 18-214 AB242 Assemblyman DeLong Revises provisions relating to the Sagebrush Ecosystem Council.
+Seeks to place existing Sagebrush Ecosystem Council rules pertaining to sage grouse credits/debits into regulation. testified during initial hearing regarding their dislike for the program, which was a waste of time Assigned to Assembly Government Affairs HEARD ON TUESDAY, MARCH 11, 2025 10-679 AB429 Assembly Committee on Natural Resources Revises provisions relating to natural resources.
+Relating to easements Will monitor.
 Assigned to Assembly Natural Resources.
-NO HEARING SCHEDULED YET.
+HEARING SCHEDULED FOR MONDAY, MARCH 31, 2025